blowb/blowb-doc/install-internet-service-docker/owncloud.rst

     -e 's/@web_server@/owncloud:80/g' reverse-proxy.tls.conf.tmpl > owncloud.tls.conf
    EOF

-Optionally you can edit ``owncloud.tls.conf`` to use your own TLS/SSL key instead of the dummy key.
+Optionally we can edit ``owncloud.tls.conf`` to use a different TLS/SSL key instead of the dummy key.

-Restart the Nginx container:
+Recreate and restart the Nginx container:
 ::

    docker restart nginx